The RocPortal is now available. Learn more.

 • Impact Height

-Let's first graph Bounce Height, using the Chart Options dialog.
-To open the dialog, select Interpret > Graph Barriers on the menu:
+To graph barrier data, select Interpret > Graph Barriers on the menu:

 barrier chart options

-1. In the dialog, select Bounce Height under Data to Plot.
+1. In the dialog, select Bounce Height for Data to Plot.

 2. Leave Cumulative Plot unchecked for plotting a histogram.